trionteam/trionteamnet.github.io/_projects/homing.md

 _Home_.
 We found some interesting definitions of what home means on the internet, but we couldn't find good mechanics that would go with them (that we could implement over one weekend).
-Out final interpretation of the theme was quite broad, on the other hand, at the end of the game jam, we had a playable demo that was actually quite fun.
+Out final interpretation of the theme was quite broad, on the other hand, at the end of the game jam, we had a demo that was fun to play.

 The global game jam version had the basic game mechanics, but we felt that we could push the game further.
 We continued working on the game even after the